Connecticut State Navy: Expansion

 In December 1775 the General Assembly authorized the acquisition of more ships, specifically another armed vessel and four row galleys, "for the defence of this and the neighboring colonies."
 A brigantine was purchased, named Defence, and Seth Harding was given her command; she entered service in April 1776.
 The governor and council decided to order the construction of a vessel as the third of the authorized ships.
 This resulted in the June 1776 launch of the 300-ton Oliver Cromwell, with William Coit as its captain.
 Oliver Cromwell was the first purpose-built warship commissioned by the Connecticut General Assembly--Minerva, Spy, and Defence were all already under construction or launched when purchased.

 Of the four row galleys, only three were built: Whiting, Shark, and Crane, which were outfitted with sloop riggings, were ready for service in July 1776.

-In February 1776, after a presentation by inventor David Bushnell, authorized the payment of £60 so that he could complete the construction of what became the Turtle, a small one-man submarine designed to attach a mine to another ship.
-She was used in an attempted attack on HMS Eagle in New York harbor in 1776; the attack failed.
-The Turtle was sunk in 1777, but was supposedly recovered later by Bushnell.
+In February 1776, after a presentation by inventor David Bushnell, authorized the payment of £60 so that he could complete the construction of what became Turtle, a small one-man submersible designed to attach a mine to another ship.
+She was allegedly used in an attempted attack on HMS Eagle in New York harbor in 1776; the attack failed.
+Turtle was sunk in 1777, but was supposedly recovered later by Bushnell.

 Additional ships were authorized but had relatively short service lives.
 The Mifflin and the Schuyler were only in active service in 1777, and Guilford in 1779.

 Administration

 The assembly had vested in the governor considerable authority in naval matters, including the setting of regulations.
 As the Continental Navy was also organizationally taking shape, the governor and council assembled a set of regulations that harmonized as much as possible with those of the Continental Navy.
 They also retained Nathaniel Shaw, a wealthy New London merchant, as the state's agent for outfitting its ships and disposing of its prizes, and also had an agent in Boston to deal with matters when the state's ships or prizes were in Massachusetts ports.

 Instead of setting up dedicated admiralty courts, the assembly authorized the state's courts to act as admiralty courts, adjudicating marine disputes and the distribution of prizes, with a right to appeal decisions to the Continental Congress.
 The state did not issue its own letters of marque; instead, the governor was authorized to issue Congressional letters.

-In 1779 the state established a formal naval administrative structure, but by then most of its ships had been lost.
+In 1779, the state established a formal naval administrative structure, but by then most of its ships had been lost.
 The state authorized the commission of up to twelve armed vessels in 1780 for the purpose of interdicting smuggling; it retracted the commissions in 1781 after it was established that they had been completely ineffective at stopping illicit trade.